Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Proposed Method

 The total probability $\Pi(V,E)$ describes the probability that the constructed graph satisfies spatial-temporal consistency under the condition that the edges are $E$ and the nodes are $V$.
 When the total probability $\Pi(V,E)$ obtains the maximum value, the corresponding $E$ is the solution $\hat{E}$.
 Because the total probability formula is difficult to calculate, we solve the formula (\ref{ai}) by approximate inference.
 We assume that the probability of each pair of nodes satisfying spatial-temporal constraints is independent of each other, then the total probability formula can be expressed as:

-where $\Lambda(e_{ij})$ represents the probability of whether the edge satisfies spatial-temporal consistency, $e_{ij}$ represents vertex $i$ and vertex $j$.
-We use the mean field method to solve the $\Lambda(e_{ij})$.
-By using the mean field method, the $\Lambda(e_{ij})$ can be calculated iteratively by the following formula:
+where $\Lambda(e_{pq})$ represents the probability of whether the edge satisfies spatial-temporal consistency.
+We use the mean field method to solve the $\Lambda(e_{pq})$.
+By using the mean field method, the $\Lambda(e_{pq})$ can be calculated iteratively by the following formula: